neezacoto/neezacoto/README.md

 ##### -Hack.Diversity Team Project
 Project: https://github.com/diabaatwit/2022-Covid19-Mini-Project
-- Working in a team of 8 to develop a MERN Stack application that can filter, sort, and manipulate a patient record data on a Rest API.
+- Working in a team of 8 to develop a MERN Stack application that can filter, sort, and manipulate a patient record data on a Rest API (MongoDB, Express, React, NodeJs).
 - Building a professionally designed responsive UI that allows intuitive use of viewing and manipulating data.
 - Cooperating with team members to divide tasks, help debug code, meet deadlines, and have fun.